MoRadwan74/DjangoNautic-Blog/README.md

 # DjangoNautic-Blog
-Building a blog using Django framework.
+Building a blog of articles and users using Django framework.